StephenWattam/LWAC/doc/user/export_config.md

 Data Access
 -----------
-Many of the features of the export tool require an understanding of how data is structured within the tool.
-Data access is structured as a large tree, augmented and constructed at each level as the data is exported.
+Many of the features of the export tool require an understanding of how data is structured within.
+Data are stored as a large tree, sorted into three main levels.
 Variables are accessed on the tree by using dot notation, as with any member variables in ruby (i.e. `data.sample.id` will get the ID of the current sample).

 Note that the export tool will only allow exporting of complete samples, i.e. those where all the links have been downloaded and the sample closed.
+This allows it to be used whilst the server is still running.

 The hierachy is currently as below: